*Please prepare a license ID and password for the license administrator.

 Fig. 4 shows the average torque when the magnet temperature is varied.

 When the magnetization current is 25 kA, it can be seen that even at 100 deg C the torque is lower than with complete magnetization.
-From this it is predicted that compared with complete magnetization a decrease in the overall torque over the entire temperature range results due to the entire magnet not being sufficiently magnetized due to the effect of incomplete magnetization at the magnetization current of 25 kA.
+From this, it is predicted that, compared with complete magnetization, a decrease in overall torque over the entire temperature range results from insufficient magnetization of the entire magnet due to incomplete magnetization at a magnetization current of 25 kA.

-Also, the magnetization characteristics change as the temperature rises.
+Magnetization characteristics will also change as temperature rises.
 Even with complete magnetization, when the temperature is 130 deg C or more, the torque decreases greatly and thermal demagnetization occurs.
 At the magnetization current of 45 kA, the torque up to 130 deg C is almost the same as that at complete magnetization, but when 130 deg C is exceeded, the torque decreases more than at complete magnetization.
 This is because with incomplete magnetization there is an area where demagnetization is large, thus at high temperature there is more demagnetization than with complete magnetization.
 From this the average torque is reduced.